Juan Bautista Gill: Personal life

 In 1854 he traveled to Buenos Aires, Argentina where he pursued secondary education and medical training, which he did not complete.
 He returned to Paraguay in 1863.
 When the Paraguayan War was declared against Argentina, he enlisted in the 40th battalion, which comprised young men of high social position.
-Because of his knowledge of medicine, he was appointed to the military health division and served as medical orderly.
+Because of his knowledge of medicine, he was appointed to the military health division and served as a medical orderly.
 Gill was captured in the last days of December 1868 after the Battle of Lomas Valentinas.
 In mid-January 1869 Gill was among those who returned to Asunción, where the Allies freed him and others on condition that they would not join the army again.

 Political career

-On January 25, 1869 Gill participated in a meeting convened by Don Serapio Machain to petition Allied occupational forces for establishment of a provisional government.
+On January 25, 1869 Gill participated in a meeting convened by Don Serapio Machain to petition Allied occupational forces for the establishment of a provisional government.
 Among those who attended that meeting were José Segundo Decoud, Cayo Miltos, Carlos Loizaga, Juan Antonio Jara and Salvador Jovellanos, all of whom would soon assume high governmental posts.
-Gill was supporter of Brazilian interests and counted on their military support during the political struggles.
-As such, he was in favor of signing Loizaga – Cotegipe Treaty with Brazil.
+Gill was a supporter of Brazilian interests and counted on their military support during the political struggles.
+As such, he was in favor of signing the Loizaga – Cotegipe Treaty with Brazil.

 He was Minister of Finance of Paraguay from 1870 to 1871, and President of the Senate in 1872.
 Gill was accused of misusing funds, and dismissed by the Senate in March 1872.
 In response Cirilo Antonio Rivarola dissolved the Congress but instead was himself forced to resign.
 The removal of Rivarola was organized by Gill in cooperation with Brazilians who wanted to place him in Presidency.
 However, with the support of General Benigno Ferreira it was Salvador Jovellanos who became the President.
 Before he could remove Jovellanos, Gill was arrested on the orders of General Ferreira and deported from the country.